 The IDD entered into force on 23 February 2016.

-The UK will not have left the EU by this date, so will transpose the Directive into UK law.
+The UK has transposed the Directive into UK law.

 Application of the new directive to the Lloyd’s market

-As noted above, there are differences between the old and the new directives and managing agents and intermediaries should review their business processes to ensure that they will be compliant with the new requirements.
+As noted above, there are differences between the old and the new directives and managing agents and intermediaries should ensure that they are compliant with the new requirements.
 Nevertheless, the Lloyd’s market is already subject to the conduct requirements of the FCA and the new directive is unlikely, of itself, to cause major changes to the ways Lloyd’s underwriters distribute insurance in the EU.

 For general enquiries, please email: GPA@lloyds.com